beringresearch/ivis/README.md

 ## Features
 * __Scalable:__ ivis is fast and easily extends to millions of observations and thousands of features.
-* __Versatile:__ numpy arrays, sparse matrices, and hdf5 files are supported out of the box, making it easy to apply ivis to heterogeneous problems including clustering and anomaly detection.
+* __Versatile:__ numpy arrays, sparse matrices, and hdf5 files are supported out of the box.
+Additionally, both categorical and continuous features are handled well, making it easy to apply ivis to heterogeneous problems including clustering and anomaly detection.
 * __Accurate:__ ivis excels at preserving both local and global features of a dataset.
 Often, ivis performs better at preserving global structure of the data than t-SNE, making it easy to visualise and interpret high-dimensional datasets.
 * __Generalisable:__ ivis supports addition of new data points to original embeddings via a `transform` method, making it easy to incorporate ivis into standard sklearn Pipelines.